Mentorship Program to Tanzania

 When travelling in an African country, it is important to keep an open mind and allow yourself to enjoy the experience and not become frustrated simply because things may be done in a way that is different to what you are used to.
 Amenities that you may be used to back home may not necessarily be available.
 Respect the local way of life.
 Go with an open and understanding attitude.
 And above all, be patient.

-The Mentorship Program is scheduled to run in 2018.
 Please note that this may be subject to changes as required by the needs and criteria of the partner NGO and thus should only be used as a guide.
 In addition, please note a police certificate is recommended when working with NGOs; a police certificate can be obtained from your local police agency and is worthwhile in obtaining should you plan on working in the NGO field.

 Participants arrive in Tanzania and make their own way to the hotel in Mwanza for a two-night stay.
 The Mentor will be present at the hotel to greet participants and a group dinner will be held in the evening for participants to introduce themselves and get to know one another.
 A briefing will also be given by the Mentor.